RadiantBlockchain/radiant-node/doc/build-unix.md

 # UNIX BUILD NOTES

-Some notes on how to build Bitcoin Cash Node in Unix.
+Some notes on how to build Radiant Node in Unix.

 * For Ubuntu & Debian specific instructions, see [build-unix-deb.md](build-unix-deb.md)
   in this directory.